BishoyMoheb/CA.EShop/README.md

 The solution uses also Mod_Product as module for adding routes for IEndpointRouteBuilder mapping functions which uses MediatR ISender interface methods for sending requests/commands and receiving a response.

+The solution uses PostgreSQL as its open-source relational database management system (RDBMS).